lisaong/diec/day4/rl/README.md

 2. From the Docker container:
 ```
-# Install the gym environment, then run the script
 cd /code/day4/rl/jobshop

+# To run the default agent (Q-Learning)
 python3 jobshop_scheduling_demo.py

+# To run the Deep Q-Learning agent
+python3 jobshop_scheduling_demo.py --agent dqn
 ```

+### Q-Learning Agent

-Number of successful episodes for 20000 iterations using QLearning:
+Number of successful episodes for 20000 iterations using Q-Learning:
 ![history](jobshop/QLearningTDAgent_20000.png)

 Each episode begins with a clean slate, where 8 tasks (for 3 jobs) are to be scheduled on 3 machines.
 The tasks must run on its assigned machine, and in the specified order in the job.